When Petrus Noë

 Here (thanks i.a. to Sara Noe Coblin who lives in

-Francies and Ursula first lived in Eeklo, then in
+Francies and Ursula first lived in the Peperstraat ("peper" = "pepper") in

-Ursel in the Vrekkem quarter but after the
+Bellem and then in the Vrekkem quarter in

-death of Francies in 1873 she moved to
+Ursel but after the death of Francies in 1873 she

 Ursula gave Francies seven children: